Sorath93/tool/Solution.md

 ### Sentiment Analysis

 **To implement the ``SentimentAnalyzer`` class**, I looked into three options: VADER, CardiffNLP Twitter RoBERTa (on Hugging Face), and Azure AI Language.
 I decided to go with CardiffNLP Twitter RoBERTa because it's trained on a huge amount of tweets (~124M), making it a reasonable choice for social media comments.
 It's also fine-tuned for sentiment analysis, handles hashtags and emojis, and can classify text as positive, neutral, or negative.
 It  also required low integration efforts - only needed two Python libraries to get going (``torch`` & ``transformers``) and the example pipeline on Hugging Face was enough to understand how to approach the code.
-These reasons gave me confidence in being able to justify it to stakeholders, if needed.

 On the other hand, VADER is a rule-based lexicon method and weaker when it comes to context - for an application that is presented to stakeholders, even as opportunistic, I preferred the robustness of the Hugging Face model.
 Azure AI Language would have introduced unnecessary complexity for now (billing, API key storage, etc).
 However, I wanted to make the approach pluggable, therefore, implemented an Abstract Class and Factory Class.